-All the Warm Up and Cool Down exercises are to be performed to the teacher's choice of music
+All the Warm Up and Cool Down exercises are to be performed to the teacher's choice of music the teacher's or candidate's own arrangement from the specified steps and movements, using their own choice of music

 - a.
-A 16 bar Street style routine in 4/4 timing\ - b.
-A 16 bar Fast Freestyle routine in 4/4 timing\ - c.
-A 16 bar Slow Freestyle routine in 4/4 timing\
+A 16 bar Street style routine in 4/4 timing - b.
+A 16 bar Fast Freestyle routine in 4/4 timing - c.
+A 16 bar Slow Freestyle routine in 4/4 timing